-Real-time alerts, social media monitoring, daily reports executive dashboards etc are the forms of analytics and data that you can collect from such customer communities.
-Know beforehand what are your needs.
+Real-time alerts, social media monitoring, daily reports, executive dashboards, etc., are the analytics and data you can collect from such customer communities.
+Know beforehand what your needs are.

 - What will be your usage patterns?

-Will your user be using the single sign-on or direct login, will they be logging in through the mobile device, how often do you expect them to log in, how long will they stay on the site.
+Will your user be using the single sign-on or direct log in?
+Will they be logging in through the mobile device, how often do you expect them to log in, and how long will they stay on the site?
 These questions are important

 - What will your customers come to the community for?

-What are your customers trying to achieve by logging into the customer community, with whom are they trying to communicate, what information will be shared on the platform etc?
+What are your customers trying to achieve by logging into the customer-branded communities, with whom are they trying to communicate, what information will be shared on the platform, etc?

-- Do you need ambiguity of your customers?
+- Do you need ambiguity from your customers?

-There will be certain topics, that will require ambiguity of the customer or a hidden customer identity.
-If such is the case then these criteria should be pre-mentioned also a disclaimer should be shared with the participants.
+There will be certain topics that will require ambiguity of the customer or a hidden customer identity.
+If such is the case, then these criteria should be pre-mentioned.
+Also, a survey disclaimer should be shared with the participants.

 - What is the content horizon for the community?